elemental-lf/benji/docs/source/backup.rst

 This information is stored in the database backend.
 Additionally Benji will save the metadata on the *data backend* automatically.
-Should you lose your database backend, you can restore these metadata backups by using ``benji import-from-backend``.
+Should you lose your database backend, you can restore these metadata backups by using ``benji metadata-restore``.

-.. command-output:: benji import-from-backend --help
+.. command-output:: benji metadata-restore --help

 There is currently no mechanism to import the backup of all version's metadata from the *data backend*, but you could get a list of all versions